CollectionBuilder/cb-docs/docs/customization/config-metadata.md

 ### schema_map:

-- *Options:* any property name from Schema [CreativeWork](https://schema.org/CreativeWork){:target='_blank' rel='noopener'} type.
+- *Options:* any property name from Schema [CreativeWork](https://schema.org/CreativeWork) type.
 Copy the exact property name, as this value will be turned into schema JSON-LD markup.
-- [Schema](https://schema.org/){:target='_blank' rel='noopener'} is a standard designed to provide structured semantic markup for search engines to better understand content of web pages.
+- [Schema](https://schema.org/) is a standard designed to provide structured semantic markup for search engines to better understand content of web pages.
 This option allows you to add Schema markup in JSON-LD format to item pages driven by the object metadata.
 - Recommended fields to map include:
     - `headline` (i.e. the title)
     - `creator`